-• The Limitation of Lawsuit Threshold, also known as the Verbal Threshold that most drivers have DOES NOT APPLY with truck collisions.
-You can receive full compensation for all personal injuries whether permanent or not.
+- The Limitation of Lawsuit Threshold, also known as the Verbal Threshold that most drivers have, DOES NOT APPLY to truck collisions.
+You can receive full compensation for all personal injuries, whether permanent or not.

-• There are lawyers at Davis, Saperstein & Salomon, PC. that are experts in suing delivery truck, drivers, owners, and shippers.
+- There are lawyers at Davis, Saperstein & Salomon, PC. who are experts in suing delivery trucks, drivers, owners, and shippers.

 As America’s insatiable appetite increases to order everything out and get it delivered instantly, pressure mounts on delivery drivers to win the race.
 Retailers focus on speed – who can consistently get packages to their destination the fastest.
 For instance, Amazon requires its last-mile drivers to be on time in 999 out of 1,000 deliveries, according to a New York Times report delving into the company’s fast shipping promise while skirting its legal responsibility for accidents.